 Based on focus groups, interviews and a survey of almost 10,000 women and men across four countries — Colombia, Ghana, Indonesia and Uganda — the report examines these digital gender inequalities, going beyond basic internet access to look also at the quality of access people have, how they use the internet, and additional barriers to access.

 - Promising results on basic access: Three of the four countries studied had relatively narrow gender divides in internet access, although in Uganda men remain 43% more likely to be online than women.
-Data shows that globally men remain 21% more likely to online, rising to 52% in least developed countries.
+Data shows that globally men remain 21% more likely to be online, rising to 52% in least developed countries.

 - A hidden digital gender divide: Using meaningful connectivity as a more comprehensive measure of the quality of access — taking into account speeds, data allowance, device type and regular access — gender gaps were far larger.
 In Colombia, which has a 1% gender gap in basic access, the meaningful connectivity gap is 17%.